>

 If you are an NUS student and a repeat visitor, please login.

-To toggle between the standard Binary Search Tree and the AVL Tree (only different behavior during Insertion and Removal of an Integer), select the respective header.
+To switch between the standard Binary Search Tree and the AVL Tree (which primarily differs during the insertion and removal of an integer), please select the corresponding header.

 Pro-tip 1: Since you are not logged-in, you may be a first time visitor (or not an NUS student) who are not aware of the following keyboard shortcuts to navigate this e-Lecture mode: [PageDown]/[PageUp] to go to the next/previous slide, respectively, (and if the drop-down box is highlighted, you can also use [→ or ↓/← or ↑] to do the same),and [Esc] to toggle between this e-Lecture mode and exploration mode.

-BST (and especially balanced BST like AVL Tree) is an efficient data structure to implement a certain kind of Table (or Map) Abstract Data Type (ADT).
+A BST, particularly a balanced BST such as an AVL Tree, is an effective data structure for implementing a certain type of Table (or Map) Abstract Data Type (ADT).

-A Table ADT must support at least the following three operations as efficient as possible:
+A Table ADT should efficiently support at least the following three operations:

 Pro-tip 2: We designed this visualization and this e-Lecture mode to look good on 1366x768 resolution or larger (typical modern laptop resolution in 2021).
 We recommend using Google Chrome to access VisuAlgo.
 Go to full screen mode (F11) to enjoy this setup.
 However, you can use zoom-in (Ctrl +) or zoom-out (Ctrl -) to calibrate this.